-The just transition has significant implications for all social partners.
-Indeed, a successful transition requires collective action, pulling toward a shared vision, with a high degree of trust between all parties to undertake their respective, important individual roles in such a transition (PCC 2022b).
+The just transition has implications for all social partners.
+Indeed, a successful transition requires collective action, pulling toward a shared vision, with a high degree of trust between all parties (PCC 2022b).
 The urgency and scale of the task at hand necessitates a sincere commitment by all stakeholders.
 The President has frequently spoken of the need for a social compact to build South Africa's economy, address poverty and inequality and heal our divided society.
-The PCC's various engagements with business, labour, and other social partners have taken place and are ongoing in this regard.
-These engagements have been exceptionally fruitful, with stakeholders interested and engaged-fertile ground for a compact to form over time.
-The major economic, social, and environmental decisions required for a just transition require social partners to forge a consensus around the transition.
+Various engagements with business, labour and other social partners have taken place and are ongoing in this regard.
+The major economic, social and environmental decisions required for a just transition similarly require social partners to forge a consensus around the climate transition.
 The just energy transition, in particular, needs partners to agree around the pace of decarbonization, the scaling up of low carbon energy and the value chains that support it, the upgrading of the energy grid and the mobilization of climate finance, at scale, to enable a just transition.
 Further work, in consultation with all social partners, is required to develop a detailed just transition implementation plan, with this document as the guiding frame.
-Such an implementation plan must have associated timelines and sufficient budget allocation to have credibility and a high chance of success.
-The PCC will continue to play a key role in supporting efforts to form a social compact around the just transition, undertaking evidence-based research and bringing together all stakeholders in constructive dialogue to define future development pathways, considering the risks and opportunities posed by a changing climate.
+The PCC will continue to support a social compact around the just transition, undertaking evidence-based research and bringing together all stakeholders to define future development pathways, considering the risks and opportunities posed by a changing climate.